mmcco/ssh-auth-methods/README.md

 More generally, it's valuable to know which authentication methods a server supports, as some are far weaker than others.
-Generally, you should only support public-key authentication unless you have a very good reason to be doing otherwise.
+Generally, you should only support public-key authentication unless you have a very good reason to do otherwise.

 This tool, like nmap et al., is useful for scanning your own servers.
 You may find that one of your machine's `/etc/ssh/sshd_config` options